-As Brother Guy Consolmagno, described, once we view the universe as the creation of a good God, endeavors of scientific discovery are then a quest to better comprehend God.
+As Brother Guy Consolmagno, described, once we view the universe as the creation of a good God, the process of scientific discovery becomes a quest to better comprehend God.
 As we study the possibilities of other life forms, “whether we are unique or not, the fact that we do exist is enough to be astonished.”
 This astonishment is a sense of appreciation that we all can enjoy; it is not limited to Astrophysics PhDs.

-In Adventures of a Vatican Astronomer, Br.
-Consolmagno recounted his adventures from Hawaii to Antarctica, stressed the interest of the Vatican in scientific progress, and kept us on our feet with clever jokes from his experiences.
+Br.
+Consolmagno also recounted his adventures from Hawaii to Antarctica, stressed the interest of the Vatican in scientific progress, and kept us on our feet with clever jokes from his experiences.
 What I found most captivating about his talk was how he weaved in a not only theological, but also philosophical take on his scientific work as the Director of the Vatican Observatory.

 “You can prove anything you want by choosing the assumptions carefully.
 Belief in God and a God who created the universe is a fundamental assumption.
 If you assume that what we see in the universe is the product of a good god, then you can see evidence of this, in many, many places, including the phenomenal chemistry that allows us to have this conversation.”

 It is for this reason that Br.
 Consolmagno chooses to take religious faith as an assumption, a lens from which he can appreciate and give meaning to objective scientific pursuits with which he is involved.

 “By understanding or at least getting used to this universe, you in a sense get used to God… You never really understand physics; you just get used to it.
 And I realized that if you’re in love with someone, you never really understand them; they’re not a problem to be solved.
 They’re someone you grow to know over time.
 And this universe you’ll never understand, you get used to it.
 And its creator, you get used to, but… only by spending the time to get to know it.”